These are instructions on how to root Motorola Moto G (2013) using the TWRP recovery on Windows Computer.

 - Once your Device is restarted you will be able to see the SuperSU icon in the Menu.
 Which confirms that you have successfully rooted your Motorola Moto G (2013).

 Optional: You can also verify the root status of your device by using the Root Checker Application.

-[*] Motorola Stock Firmware: If you are looking for the original firmware for your device then head over to Download Motorola Stock Firmware for all devices page.
+[*] Motorola Stock Firmware: If you are looking for the original firmware for your device, then head over to Download Motorola Stock Firmware page.

-[*] Motorola USB Driver: If you are looking for the original USB Driver for your device then head over to Download Motorola USB Driver for all devices page.
+[*] Motorola USB Driver: If you are looking for the original USB Driver for your device, then head over to Download Motorola USB Driver page.

 [*] Big thanks to Chainfire for their SuperSU file for Motorola Moto G (2013), without this tool the above tutorial was not possible.